The Magic Violin

-Both knew each other during their duty at the army in 1968, and together wrote musical hits like “Two Wings”, “The Magic Violin”, “Still Waters”, “Wild Geese”, “Is it Possible?”, and many others.
-From 1973, Ihor dedicates himself to write for the Theater, including the composition of many Operettes.
-Regarding to Yuri Ribczinskiy, was born poet, and his mother wrote also her own poetry work; he calls himself “The Child of Victory”,and has dedicated his entire life to the study of Ukrainian folklore, and, same as Ihor Poklad, has received a lartge quiantity of prizes during his career.
+Both met during their duty in the army in 1968, and together wrote musical hits like "Two Wings", "The Magic Violin", "Still Waters", "Wild Geese", "Is it Possible?", and many others.
+From 1973, Poklad composed for the Theater, including the composition of operettas.
+Rybchynskyi, whose mother also wrote poetry, has dedicated his life to the study of Ukrainian folklore.
+Both received many national honours.